 The Switch is the perfect console for local co-op gaming.
 For one, it’s portable: you can easily take it to a friend’s house and you’re immediately good to go.
 And two, it comes with two controllers by default, each Joy-Con doubling as a solo controller when necessary.
-Not to mention that some of the best couch co-op games out there are available on Nintendo Switch.
+But the question is: just what are the best couch co-op games on Switch?

 This article was first published in 2018 and has been regularly updated since.